fabacab/awesome-cybersecurity-blueteam/README.md

 ## Automation

 - [Ansible Lockdown](https://ansiblelockdown.io/) - Curated collection of information security themed Ansible roles that are both vetted and actively maintained.
+- [Clevis](https://github.com/latchset/clevis) - Plugable framework for automated decryption, often used as a Tang client.
 - [Dev-Sec.io](https://dev-sec.io/) - Server hardening framework providing Ansible, Chef, and Puppet implementations of various baseline security configurations.
 - [DShell](https://github.com/USArmyResearchLab/Dshell) - Extensible network forensic analysis framework written in Python that enables rapid development of plugins to support the dissection of network packet captures.
 - [MultiScanner](https://github.com/mitre/multiscanner) - File analysis framework written in Python that assists in evaluating a set of files by automatically running a suite of tools against them and aggregating the output.